jncraton/computational-thinking-cpsc2020/lectures/33-objects.md

 Methods
 -------

-- A function which is defined inside a class body
+- A function that is a member of an object
 - When called as an attribute of an object, the function can operate on the object state

 Method Example